Wednesday, 28 March 2012

 Marmalade Spice Cake made with Gluten Free Flour

 4. Then there’s the ‘health’ bit.
-Grandma used much less sugar in her baking, so many of her recipes have tastes from ingredients such as ginger or cinnamon and use natural sugars such as honey or dried fruits.
+Grandma generally used much less sugar in her baking, so many of her recipes have tastes from spices such as ginger or cinnamon and use natural sugars such as honey or dried fruits.
 When ingredients were scarce, recipes were created without eggs or dairy products.
 These are a forerunner of ‘free from’ style recipes for those with allergies.

 5. Many of you tell me you have recipes out there, written on scraps of papers, laying forgotten in cupboards and drawers, just like the ones in Grandma’s collection.
 So let's start sharing them, so we don’t lose this amazing legacy.

 Last week, I met a presenter at a workshop about using Social Media in the community.
 You can find details at www.podnosh.com.
 What a fantastic way to get people helping each other by sharing expertise.
 I want to keep baking alive for many more generations to come by sharing our best baking tips and recipes on Grandma’s Blog – so join Grandma on Facebook and Twitter and let’s start the conversation!